Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: GHZ state preparation with error detection

 As the GHZ state is uniquely determined by its stabilizers, any infidelity in the state is manifest as a violation of the stabilizer condition for one or more of the stabilizers.
 Hence, measuring such violations enables direct error detection---we again consider this to be a QEC primitive designed to reduce the impact of errors without the need for full QEC encoding.

-In our implementation, a selected set of stabilizers of the form $Z_i Z_j$ is measured non-destructively by the use of a small number of additional ancilla qubits (flags).
+In our implementation, a selected set of stabilizers of the form $Z_i Z_j$ (each can be expressed as a product of some stabilizer generators defined in Eq.~\eqref{eq:ghz_stabilizer}) is measured non-destructively by the use of a small number of additional ancilla qubits (flags).
 We classify the possible parity checks as type-$s$, where $s$ indicates the number of additional SWAP gates required for the error-detecting stabilizer measurement.

 The positioning of the flag qubits is not unique and is influenced both by the operational overhead of the state preparation procedure and the device topology.
 On a heavy-hex topology~\cite{Chamberland2019}, an efficient placement strategy includes placing the flag qubits on the weak links (the low-density rows), and keeping enough weak links ``free'' to allow for efficient (layer-wise) expansion of the GHZ state.
 An example of a physical layout incorporating a set of minimal-overhead type-0 parity-check flag qubits is shown in Fig.~\ref{fig:layout_and_gen_circ}(a).
 This configuration adds 9 flag qubits to a GHZ state with 75 data qubits, such that no SWAP gates are needed for either the state generation or the parity checks.
 In the resulting circuit, there are $43$ two-qubit-gate layers, just one larger than the $42$ layers required for an equivalent state-generation protocol with no flags.